jtsage/jtsage-datebox/docs/api/overrideStyleClass.md

 	'flipbox',
 	'timeflipbox',
 	'durationbox',
-	'durationflipbox'
+	'durationflipbox',
+	'custombox',
+	'customflip'
 ]
 cats: [ 'display' ]
 relat: "display"
 layout: api
 defval: "false"
 dattype: "String"
+dyn: "True"
 ---

-When using 'useNewStyle', override the default icon scheme with a css class of your own.
-Useful if you need more than a single style of datebox icon - otherwise, just override the css
+When using {% api_doc useNewStyle %}, override the default icon scheme with a css class of your own.
+Useful if you need more than a single style of datebox icon - otherwise just override the css